 If you’re in Spain, you’ll see a completely different site than from the UK for example – here’s a screenshot of the Spanish version of the BBC site.

 The layout changes and has a more international feel, but the major difference is the top menu highlighted.
-This is the international version of the BBC website and it is missing two key sections – TV and BBC iPlayer from the options.
-It’s not just in Spain, you will see this International version from anywhere outside the UK.
-So can you watch BBC iPlayer abroad , well as a standard user I’m afraid not – but there is a way round this situation.
+This is the international version of the BBC website, and it is missing two key sections – TV and BBC iPlayer from the options.
+It’s not just in Spain, you will see this international version from the US, Africa, Europe or anywhere outside the UK.
+So can you watch BBC iPlayer in the Netherlands abroad, well as a standard user I’m afraid not – but there is a way round this situation.

 Well as thousands of people in Spain have found out, fortunately you can watch anything from the BBC in Spain using something called a VPN program.
 This video demonstrates how it works on a normal computer or laptop –